Idoarizs/Idoarizs/README.md

 **Explanation:**
 - **MySQL:** A popular relational database management system for storing and retrieving data, supporting SQL (Structured Query Language).
-- **Express:** A lightweight framework for building Node.js web applications, simplifying server setup and routing.
+- **ExpressJS:** A lightweight framework for building Node.js web applications, simplifying server setup and routing.
 - **Flask:** A micro web framework for Python that is simple and lightweight, ideal for building small to medium-sized applications.

 ## **Mobile App Development** 📱